imouatsi/Stock_HR/readme.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support
+---

-For support, please contact the development team or create an issue in the repository.
+Made with ❤️ by Your Company Name